Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 The tiny flickering ember of hope that Daar had managed to nurse even as far as the door glowed back into life.

-"Nofl...you better not be shittin’ me, but I’ll tell you what: you solve this problem, and you ain’t *never* gonna worry ‘bout fundin’ ever again."
+"Nofl... you better not be shittin’ me, but I’ll tell you what: you solve this problem, and you ain’t *never* gonna worry ‘bout fundin’ ever again."

 "Oof!
 That’s a dangerous promise, dear."
 Nofl hopped down off his stool and skipped across the lab to grab a tablet.